-TULSA, Okla. — The Tulsa County Sheriff’s Office is advocating for cold case victims and their families at the Tulsa State Fair.
+TULSA, Okla. — The Tulsa County Sheriff’s Office brought cold case victims to the Tulsa State Fair.

-Deputies are asking people to stop by and read about the victims and their stories.
+Deputies want people to stop by to read about the victims and their stories.

 2 News featured Lisa in our Oklahoma Cold Case Files series: